IRIS-Solutions-Team/Tutorial-Solow-Growth-Model/docs/intro-growth-models.md

 * Single source of growth

-* Multiple sources of growth with no "cross-sectoral" substitution
+* Multiple sources of growth with no "cross-sectoral" substitution (example: model with real growth and nominal price level growth)

-* Multiple sources of growth with "cross-sectoral" substitution
+* Multiple sources of growth with "cross-sectoral" substitution provided the elasticities of substitution are unitary (example: model with ttradable/nontradable growth)

 ---

-## What is steady state needed for?
+## What is a BGP steady state needed for?

-* Useful analytics on its own, e.g. comparative static simulations
+* Useful analytics on its own, including comparative static simulations

-* Numerical description of steady state needed for first-order (or any higher-order local) approximate solution
+* Numerical description of the steady state needed for first-order (or any higher-order) approximate solution

 ---